-The Company was required to post three bonds and one deposit with the Minister of Mines totalling \$180,000 (October 31, 2017 - \$180,000), relating to the on-going and future exploration of the Eaglehead Property in British Columbia.
+The Company is required to post three bonds and two deposits with the Minister of Mines totalling \$212,000 (October 31, 2017 - \$180,000), relating to the on-going and future exploration of the Eaglehead Property in British Columbia.
 The deposits will be refunded to the Company upon completion of reclamation to the satisfaction of the British Columbia Inspector of Mines.
-The reclamation deposits are being held in term deposits at various interest rates.
+The reclamation bonds are being held in term GIC deposits at various interest rates.